 But whether you choose to believe Google when it says it doesn’t “personalize search results based on demographic profiles” or studies that point in the opposite direction, one thing’s for sure – SERPs look different to different people and all SEOs should take this into account when deciding who to trust with tracking their rankings.

-While SerpWatch boasts a long list of features that tick almost every SEO box, it is data accuracy that is at the core of our product value.
+While SerpWatch boasts a long list of rank tracker features that tick almost every SEO box, it is data accuracy that is at the core of our product value.

 In order to push your SEO strategy in the right direction, you want to be able to verify that the tool is showing rank tracking data that matches what your customers see in search results.

 Theoretically speaking, you could regularly check your rankings manually to make sure all is well but if you had that kind of time on your hands, you wouldn’t need a rank tracking tool in the first place.

 Due to Google’s unpredictable algorithms, a margin for error always exists.
 This is why SerpWatch has a unique system in place to ensure the data shown to our clients is as accurate and reliable as possible.

 Besides up-to-date SERP screenshots, SerpWatch also supports targeted rank tracking for different locations and an image verification function that acts as a defense mechanism against engine failures.

 At SerpWatch, trust and transparency are top priorities which is why we let you verify your ranking data with real SERP screenshots, accessible right there from your ranking graph.